- 6 minutes to read

 Do I need to restart anything?

 No!
 Changes to this parameter are effective immediately in the Web Client.
-Administrators will see the updated default roles the next time they create a new Log View.
+Administrators will see the updated default roles the next time they create a new Log View or Monitor View.
 No service restart is required.

 Can I remove roles after they're added by default?

 Yes!
-When creating a Log View, the administrator can remove any of the default roles or adjust their permissions in the General tab.
+When creating a Log View or Monitor View, the administrator can remove any of the default roles or adjust their permissions in the General tab.
 The DefaultRolesInViews parameter only controls which roles are pre-selected - it doesn't enforce them.

 What happens if a role name doesn't exist?

-If a role name specified in DefaultRolesInViews doesn't exist in your Nodinite instance, it will be ignored when creating new Log Views.
+If a role name specified in DefaultRolesInViews doesn't exist in your Nodinite instance, it will be ignored when creating new views.
 Only valid, existing roles will be pre-selected.
 Ensure role names match exactly (case-sensitive).

-No. Changing the DefaultRolesInViews parameter only affects new Log Views created after the change.
-Existing Log Views retain their current role assignments.
-To update existing Log Views, use the Manage existing Log View feature.
+No. Changing the DefaultRolesInViews parameter only affects new Log Views and Monitor Views created after the change.
+Existing views retain their current role assignments.
+To update existing views, use the manage features:

 How do I configure permissions for the default roles?